jkresner/focusd/fxt/set/ptt/up/00_checklist.md

 no sense, that I would compromise this path with violent acts that could harm my chances of recovering financial losses.

-This isn't the first time John O'Neill has defamed me publicly as demonstrated in his labeled me "unfinacial" to all my neighbors when I'd paid my levies.
-He is not a truthful man and I am able to demonstrate other instances of him providing misinformation.

 <!-- 5
 biased conduct and skewed standard of